Keenan Reynolds (American football): 2012 season

-Reynolds started his freshman season as the fourth-string quarterback, seeing minor action limited to garbage time.
+Reynolds started his freshman season at the United States Naval Academy as the fourth-string quarterback, seeing minor action limited to garbage time.
 In the fourth game of the season against Air Force, starting quarterback Trey Miller injured his ankle and Reynolds took over, leading the Midshipmen to the win.
 Afterwards, Reynolds was named the starter, becoming the third freshman in school history to do so, for the final eight games of the season.
 The Midshipmen went 8–5 in 2012, but lost to the Arizona State Sun Devils in the Kraft Fight Hunger Bowl 62–28.

 2013 season

 In 2013 against San Jose State, Reynolds scored seven rushing touchdowns, the most by a quarterback in NCAA history.
 At the end of the season, Reynolds had 29 rushing touchdowns, breaking Ricky Dobbs and Collin Klein's single season records.
 Navy finished the season 9–4 and won the Armed Forces Bowl against the Middle Tennessee Blue Raiders.